Lightelligence/yis/README.md

 An intf consists of one or more components, and each component consists of one or more connections.

 components are groups of individual port-to-port connections that constitute a higher-level protocol or logical grouping of signals.
-Ports describe how an interface (component) looks like in terms of width and direction.
+Ports describe how an component looks like in terms of width and direction.
-Connections describe how if an interface (component) instantiated multiple times.
+Connections describe if an component is instantiated multiple times.
 For example, if two blocks had a `val/rdy` handshake, the `val` and `rdy` are ports described in `ports` section.
 If this same handshake ports are used multiply to connecting other blocks, those are described inthe `connections` section.
 Both ports and connections would be contained within a component.

 ## components
+An intf can have several components, where each component describes a independent logical function.
 Components require a name, doc_summary, and a list of connections.
-An intf can have several components, where each component describes a independent logical function.

 ## connections
-Connections defines the number of instantiation of interface (component).
+Connections defines the number of instantiation of component.
 Connections require a name, optional doc_summary

 ## ports
-Ports defines the structure such as width and direction of interface (component).
+Ports defines the structure such as width and direction of component.
 Ports require a name, doc_summary, a type, a direction, and an optional width.
 The specification schema for ports is otherwise very similar to struct fields with one major exception.
 A port that has `logic` or `wire` as a type must either have a width of 1 or use a localparam.